dtzxporter/icee/README.md

 # icee
-A CSS style system for the iced ui framework.
+A CSS-like style system for the iced ui framework.